<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1293496927697306&amp;ev=PageView&amp;noscript=1">

 In this blog, we will cover on-page and technical SEO, and why they're both important to your website’s search engine rankings.

-On-page SEO is the practice of optimizing web pages to improve a website’s search engine rankings and earn organic traffic.
-If you look at the source code of a website page, you will find HTML code made up of hundreds of tags such as this:
+On-page SEO is the practice of optimizing individual web pages to achieve higher search engine rankings and attract more organic traffic.
+This form of SEO focuses on both the content and HTML source code of a page, and includes several key elements:

 What is Technical SEO